Konvt/pgbar/docs/QuickStart.md

 ### Rendering strategy
 The rendering strategy of `MutliBar` is the same as that of the sole progress bar, but the rendering behavior is slightly different.

-Because `MutliBar` renders multiple progress bars simultaneously on multiple lines, when using `pgbar::Region::Flexible`, the number of lines occupied by the rendering structure of the progress bar will be determined by the number of progress bar types accommodated by `MutliBar`.
+Because `MutliBar` renders multiple progress bars simultaneously on multiple lines, when using `pgbar::Region::Relative`, the number of lines occupied by the rendering structure of the progress bar will be determined by the number of progress bar types accommodated by `MutliBar`.

 The number of progress bars accommodated by `MutliBar` can be obtained by the `active_size()` method, and the number of rows occupied by the rendering structure will be the number returned by this method +1.